Exercise and Arthritis

 - stretching / flexibility exercise

-EXERCISE and OSTEOARTHRITIS (OA)
+EXERCISE for OSTEOARTHRITIS (OA)

 Quite a bit of research exists evaluating the effectiveness of exercise for osteoarthritis.
 However, the vast majority of this research pertains to osteoarthritis of the knee joint.
 Much less exists for osteoarthritis of the hip joint (Uthman OA, et al. 2013.)